Heyrald/tdt4260_cmb/Improvements.md

 8: Changed double to float.
 New runtime: 9.45 seconds.
 Decision: more errors, same time.
 Throw.

 9: Made program multithreaded.
 New runtime: 10.25 seconds.
 Decision: Keep.
 Lower CMB runtime.

+10: Stopped summing every surrounding pixel to the sum value, and instead just add the new values, and remove the old.
+New runtime: 1.75 seconds.
+Decision: Keep.